A First Time RV and Trailer Owners Buyer’s Guide

 - Check for leaks

-- Check to make sure slide out seals are intact and not dried out
+- Inspect slide out seals to make sure they’re intact and not dried out

 Make Sure Your Vehicle Can Handle What You Buy